rualt/csart-comics-addon/README.md

 # scart-comics-addon

-This is a CS-Cart add-on that allows you to add / edit information about comics in the admin panel and display information on the product window.
+This is a CS-Cart add-on that allows you to add/edit information about comic bools in the admin paneland display it on the product page.

 New product fields:
 - Art by (simple text input field);